Summary of EMUs Crisis Response and Safety Plans

 In these ways, we expect to continue to provide a safe environment for our students, faculty, and staff.
 We are committed to continuous quality improvement of our existing safety plans as new strategies become available that are consistent with our vision, mission, and values.

-—Dr. Ken L. Nafziger, vice president for student life, chair of the CMPT
+—Daryl Bert, vice president for finance, chair of the CMPT